Best Mattress For Heavy People: Best Made Mattresses

-According to our tests, the best mattress for heavy people is the Idle Talalay Latex Hybrid.
-It's a medium-firm latex hybrid mattress with a coil support core.
+According to our tests, the best mattress for heavy people is the Ghostbed Flex.
+It's a medium hybrid mattress with a coil support core.
 This means the mattress is built tough, but still has enough soft support for heavier people.

 Expand Table of Contents